Expungement/Non-Disclosure

 To learn more about your legal options for clearing your criminal record, call us at (915) 600-6045 today.

-Petitioning for an Expunction in Texas
+Petitioning Process for an Expunction in Texas

 One of the forms of relief Texas offers is what is known as an expungement (or expunction).
 If you are granted this relief, your criminal record is effectively destroyed and cannot be released for any reason.
 You can also deny the matter if you're asked about it.